- Full-day tour of Dunedin city center and Otago Peninsula wildlife viewing, from Dunedin

 What You Can Expect

 Next, leave the city behind as you drive about 20 minutes to reach Larnach Castle, rumored to be haunted by the ghosts of its original owners!
 The sprawling mansion features beautiful gardens that you explore on a short tour with your guide before having time to wander on your own.
 Castle tours are optional and at own expense.
-Then pass scenic inlets en route to lunch at a country pub that features fresh local fish.
+Here you'll have the option to buy lunch at the ballroom cafe attached to Larnach Castle.

 Once you have refueled, continue down the road to a reserve where you observe native yellow-eyed penguins, the rarest penguins in the world.
 A naturalist guide from the reserve leads you on a 1.5-hour tour through hides and tunnels that allow you to get close views of the penguin nesting area without disturbing the birds.
 This tour requires that participants be a able to walk at least one third of a mile (600 meters) and climb and descend 90 steps.